-Pharmacy Access to PharmaNet
+Pharmacy access to PharmaNet

-You will need to enrol in PRIME
+You will need to return to PRIME and update your information if you:

 If you are graduating soon, you will likely be registering with the College of Pharmacists of British Columbia (CPBC) and eventually enrolling in PRIME to request approval from the Ministry of Health to access PharmaNet.